tracee/contextlogger/README.md

 The first part offers a fluent api to generate human and machine readable String representations in Json format for object instances of any type.

-The second part offers adapters for most popular Java EE technologies that are providing contextual invocation data in case of an error(== uncaught exception).
+The second part offers adapters and bindings for most popular Java EE technologies that are providing contextual invocation data in case of an error(== uncaught exception).

 Like the *TracEE* project, it integrates with almost no effort - At the moment the following JavaEE technologies are supported.